 Classic business charts and data visualizations don’t always tell the full story.
 Bringing in data-driven content in a different form can help crystallize the information.
 Images and text within presentations can convey a contextualized message, but it’s only useful if the text (and images) can be dynamically inserted, highlighting specific events or facts.

 Further value can be added by applying logic, formulas, and additional formatting to the data-driven text.
 Text may also be conditionally displayed or hidden.
-However, the data required to determine what text to insert does not always exist in an accompanying report or dashboard—so having the flexibility to use other reports and data to drive the content that accompanies a visualization becomes a necessity.
+However, the data required to determine what text to insert does not always exist in an accompanying report or dashboard—so having the flexibility to use other reports and data to drive the content that accompanies a visualization becomes necessary.

 Writing and delivering data-driven text with this set of capabilities can be very difficult, if not impossible, in most BI tools.
-In many cases, injecting data-driven text often requires significant coding time and effort.
+In many cases, injecting data-driven text requires significant coding time and effort.
 And when performed, reuse of the resultant dynamic text is not a feasible option.
 Customers are often forced to use third-party tools or plug-ins to deliver the functionality.
 (On the other hand, in some BI tools, this may be the core and only offering at the exclusion of almost everything else.)

 Pyramid’s “Illustrate” app allows users to easily add data-driven text, accessing any data in one or more data models.
 Illustrate includes a comprehensive function list to manipulate query results, generate mathematical operations, derive statistics, and ultimately generate dynamic text that can include numerical values, conditional messages, and even text formatting.

-When inserted into live presentation dashboards or published reports, the dynamic text can change in real time as the underlying data is rendered or modified by the user’s interactions or changes in the underlying database.
+When inserted into live presentation dashboards or published reports, the dynamic text can change in real-time as the underlying data is rendered or modified by the user’s interactions or changes in the underlying database.
 Best of all, it is fully integrated into Pyramid’s tight analytic pipeline—providing a master platform for centralizing, managing, governing, and securing data-driven text content, together with the rest of the analytic artifacts created in the platform.

 Toni wants to dynamically add a richer explanation for the best branch’s performance on her Pareto chart.
 She accesses the text tools in Illustrate and defines the “Revenue by State” grid to dynamically select the name of the best-performing branch.
 Toni then uses dynamic text to display the branch name and the revenue, using Pyramid’s formatting options, to produce the required format.